Hamburger Menu

 Not all payment gateways are designed with the global business in mind.
 Merchants must consider whether they sell—or would someday like to sell—their products or services internationally and choose a payment gateway that works well in those countries.

 For international sales, merchants can also select a payment gateway that allows customers to pay in their local currency.
 Multi-currency payment gateways automatically convert prices into the customer’s local currency and, when processing the transaction, convert it into the merchant's local currency at the prevailing exchange rate.
-This can be a huge draw for international customers who prefer to view products with localised price tags, rather than having to do the mental calculations themselves.

 3. Payment methods